zhenglaizhang/hadoop-arch/kafka/kafka_at_scale.md

 * the ability of Kafka to handle multiple producers and multiple consumers for each topic is important
 * At the busiest times of day, we are receiving over 13 million messages per second, or 2.75 gigabytes of data per second.
 * LinkedIn runs over 1100 Kafka brokers organized into more than 60 clusters.
+* by 2016, it currently handles more than 1.4 trillion messages per day across over 1400 brokers.
+Kafka’s strong durability and low latency

 ---